Eve Security Installer 2.2.20

 1. Confirm the secret exists: kubectl get secret ghcr-secret -n eve-guard

-2. Env vars: GHCR_USERNAME must be your GitHub username (or token for PAT-only flows); GHCR_TOKEN must be the PAT (ghp_...).
-If you swap them, the pull secret is wrong — kubectl delete secret ghcr-secret -n eve-guard and re-run the installer with the correct exports.
+2. Token: GHCR_TOKEN must be the PAT (ghp_...).
+The username defaults to token (works for PAT-only flows); set GHCR_USERNAME / --ghcr-username only if your registry requires a specific GitHub username.
+If the secret is wrong — kubectl delete secret ghcr-secret -n eve-guard and re-run the installer with the correct token.

 3. Recreate if missing: